-The resources, unless stated otherwise, can be found in electronic format from our virtual library at http://www.earthcharterinaction.org/invent/.
+The resources, unless stated otherwise, can be found in electronic format from our virtual library.
 The resources are available in a number of different languages.
 If you have any questions or problems accessing our resources please contact the International Youth Facilitator at: youthcoordinator@earthcharter.org/.